No-Bake Strawberry Cheesecake Bliss BallsRecipe posted in: Snack

 - Strawberry Kiwi Dream Smoothie >

-Please note that on the South Beach Diet, we recommend extremely limiting fruit on our keto friendly plan due to the amount of carbohydrates and sugar.
+Please note that on the South Beach Diet, we recommend extremely limiting fruit on our plan due to the amount of carbohydrates and sugar.
 However, if you’d like to add a small amount of fruit, choose options that are lower in carbs and higher in fiber.
 According to Healthline, berries tend to be relatively low in sugar.
 Count berries toward your allowed Extras for the day.
 Use our Grocery Guide for recommended serving sizes. >

 For even more recipes like this one, check out the book The New Keto-Friendly South Beach Diet written by the creator of the South Beach Diet, Arthur Agatston, M.D.